tohidbinazam/useInput-package/README.md

 # V-Tex Input

-`A useful react hook to handle any type of input data just with an event`
+`A useful react hook to handle any type of input data just with an event` <br/>
+You can use this package with any react ui library like React-Bootstrap, Material UI, Tailwind CSS, etc.

 ## Getting started